<img src="https://secure.leadforensics.com/32105.png" style="display:none;">

 Implementing SSO

-Not all SSO solutions are created equal, and it’s important to find one that best meets the individual needs and challenges faced by the business.
-An ideal solution should have full compatibility with the suite of apps used by employees, facilitate an easy transition to the new system, and have other solutions offered to complement Single Sign-On, such as Multi-Factor Authentication.
+Not all SSO solutions are created equal.
+It is important to find one that best meets the individual needs and challenges faced by the business.
+An ideal solution should have full compatibility with the suite of apps used by the workforce, facilitate an easy transition to the new system, and include other products that complement Single Sign-On, such as Enterprise Password Management, and Multi-Factor Authentication.

-Using enterprise directory as the Single Source of Truth
+Using the Corporate Directory as the Single Source of Truth

 Zero-knowledge encryption